kubeflow/website/content/docs/guides/gcp-e2e.md

 In a production environment, it’s likely that you will need to run more than one training job for the model.
 Kubeflow gives you a simple deploy pipeline you can use to train new versions of your model repeatedly.
-You don’t need to regenerate the `tf-job-simple` component every time.
+You don’t need to regenerate the `tf-job-operator` component every time.
 When you have a new version to push:

 * Build a new container with a new version tag.
-* Modify your `tf-job-simple` parameters to point to the new version of your container.
+* Modify your `tf-job-operator` parameters to point to the new version of your container.
 * Re-apply the container to the cluster.